mridlen/encoderlogic/README.md

 There are 2 parts to creating your own custom commands

-1) Create a cmd file in this format, replacing "command" with your desired command
+1) Create a cmd file (in this example, command.cmd) in this format, replacing "command" with your desired command

 ```
 if(cmd.split(" ")[0] == 'command') {